redaphid/fluid-delegatable-democracy/README.md

 ## Rationale
 Given if all people were equal in terms of  the following:
 * reasoning ability
+* opinion
 * education
 * intelligence
 * interest
-* interest
 * rationality of opinion

-* An ungamable, uncoerceable system
+and that the following is true of the system:
+* ungameable
+* uncoercable

-and had infinite time to thoroughly examine all the consequences of a government action, the fairest government is a direct democracy for every atomic action a government could perform, and the result of every government action vote would be unanimous.
+* everyone has infinite time to thoroughly examine the consequences of every government action.

+then the fairest government would be a direct democracy for every atomic action a government could perform, and the result of every vote would be unanimous.

 ## Defining the Ideal Direct Democracy If the Givens Were True

-* Everybody has one vode
+* Everybody has one vote
 * That vote applies to every law
-  * That vote may apply to court cases?
+  * _That vote may apply to court cases?_
-  * Maybe every court case is a law?
+  * _Maybe every court case is a law?_
-    * Even restraining orders and personal stuff?
+    * _Even restraining orders and personal stuff?_
 * Votes can never be forced or coerced.

 ## The Problem